crmne/paolino.me/_drafts/turbo-frames-in-jekyll.md

 ---
 I almost made a gem.

-While building [Jekyll VitePress Theme](https://jekyll-vitepress.dev), the part that surprised me most was not the CSS.
+While building [Jekyll VitePress Theme](https://jekyll-vitepress.dev), the part that surprised me most wasn't the CSS.
 It was navigation.

 VitePress feels fast because the shell stays put.
-The top nav, sidebar, outline, theme switcher, search modal, and scroll position do not get torn down every time you click a page.
+The top nav, sidebar, outline, theme switcher, search modal, and scroll position don't get torn down every time you click a page.
 The content changes, the URL changes, the title changes, and the rest of the interface keeps breathing.

-Jekyll does not have a client-side router.
+Jekyll doesn't have a client-side router.
 It renders static HTML files.
-That is exactly why I like it.
+That's exactly why I like it.

-But static HTML does not mean every click needs to reload the whole document.
+But static HTML doesn't mean every click needs to reload the whole document.

 The answer was [Turbo Frames](https://turbo.hotwired.dev/reference/frames).